cqpancoast/cms-tracktrigger-ml/README.md

 # CMS Track-Trigger ML
 **Machine learning studies for the CMS track-trigger project.**

-Info on the CMS TrackTrigger can be found [here](https://arxiv.org/abs/1705.04321).
+Info on the CMS track-trigger itself can be found in [this paper](https://arxiv.org/abs/1705.04321).
+Info about the track-trigger algorithm can be found in [these slides](https://wiki.classe.cornell.edu/pub/People/AndersRyd/170629_Tracklet_AWLC.pdf).
 Info on CMS as a whole can be found [here](https://home.cern/science/experiments/cms).
-Below is a brief summary of how machine learning could be used in the track-trigger.
+Below is a brief summary of how machine learning might be used in the track-trigger.

 ## A brief summary of this brief summary